 How to Respond to Employee Wage Complaints

-The most important thing you can do to protect your business from wage complaints is to keep good records of amounts paid to employees.
+The most important thing you can do to protect your business from wage complaints is to keep good records of the amounts paid to employees.
 If your business receives a complaint about non-payment, this is the first thing a state or federal official will ask for.

-If there is a dispute about part of an employee’s wages — such as overtime, or an extra day worked — the employer is still expected to pay the undisputed portion when it’s due.
-For example, if an employee says she is owed overtime, don't stop paying the regular part of her pay while the dispute is ongoing.
+If there is a dispute about part of an employee’s wages, you as the employer are still expected to pay the undisputed portion when it’s due.
+For example, if an employee says they are owed overtime, don't stop paying the regular part of their pay while the dispute is ongoing.

 If the complaint is from more than one employee, it will probably come directly from a federal or state agency.
 In this case, the employees as a group have filed the complaint.
 If the complaint is part of a class-action lawsuit, it might come from an attorney representing the employees as a group.
 Cooperate fully, share records, and, most importantly, don't lie.

 How do I report a company for not paying their employees?

 You can file a complaint with the Department of Labor's Wage and Hour Commission.
 You can also pursue a case at the state level, through your state's workforce agency.
 Of course, you can also get an attorney, but this means you'll have to pay.